Supporting imagery

 Available interfaces

-Internally, every component is pretty much directly connected to the CPU, except some areas handled by the VIP exclusively.
+Internally, nearly every component is directly connected to the CPU, with the exception of some areas handled exclusively by the VIP.

-Externally, there are two connectors available for accessories:
+Externally, the console features two connectors for accessories:

-- The Serial Port: Connects the controller.
-Data transfer is performed in a serial manner (1 bit at a time) [11], but the interface adapts it to return a 16-bit value for the CPU to read (each bit place signifies a button pressed).
+- The Serial Port: Connects the controller, with data transferred in a serial manner (one bit at a time) [12].
+The interface adapts the transmission into a 16-bit value for the CPU to read.
+In turn, the CPU interprets each bit place as a button input.
 Interrupts can also be set up to notify the CPU the instant any key is pressed.

-- One pin of this connector also sends 5 Volts from the controller to the console.
+- One pin on this connector supplies 5 Volts from the controller to the console, in that direction.
 This is actually used to power the console!

-- The Communications Port: Whilst not an accessory per se, this port is used to talk to another Virtual Boy.
-This reminds me of the Link cable that the Game Boy uses.
+- The Communications Port: Whilst not an accessory per se, this port enables the communication between two Virtual Boys.
+This reminds me of the Game Boy’s Link cable.
 The two Virtual Boys communicate in a master-slave manner using serial data streams.

-- This really makes you wonder what kind of multiplayer functionality was Nintendo envisioning.
-Unfortunately, no game ended up using this feature.
+- Unfortunately, no game ended up using this feature.
+Yet, this really makes you wonder what kind of multiplayer functionality was Nintendo envisioning.

 The provider

 The controller of the Virtual Boy is very peculiar compared to the rest of the console line.
-Somewhat similar to the Super Nintendo one, without the ‘X’ & ‘Y’ buttons, a larger handler and an extra D-Pad on the right.
-On top of all this, you can’t look at it while playing.
+It is somewhat similar to the Super Nintendo one, albeit without the ‘X’ & ‘Y’ buttons, featuring a larger grip and an extra D-Pad on the right-hand side.
+Most notably, it was designed to prevent being looked at during gameplay.

-Also, because the controller is also supposed to supply power, it comes with a removable battery magazine on the back.
-The cartridge is called Tap and fits six AA batteries.
-If users got fed up with looking for batteries after any of the six wears out, they could also buy a different tap that connects to an external power supply.
+Moreover, the controller was also meant to supply power to the console, so it comes with a removable battery magazine on the back.
+The cartridge, called Tap, holds six AA batteries.
+For those users who got fed up with searching for replacements whenever any of the six ran out, Nintendo offered an alternative Tap that connects to an external AC power supply.

 Operating System